Tuesday 24 March 2026

 3 members of your Local Authority may attend free courtesy of the Welsh Government.

-Please note that Welsh local authorities will be given priority for funded tickets.
+Please note that only Welsh local authorities will be given priority for funded tickets.
+Local authorities from the rest of the UK must purchase a ticket via TransportXtra.

 23rd March - Pre-event evening networking